Kaki Bukit SC

-Kaki Bukit Sports Club is a Singaporean football club based in Kaki Bukit, Singapore.
+Kaki Bukit Sports Club is an amateur Singaporean football club based in Kaki Bukit, Singapore.
 The club is currently competing in the Singapore Football League 2.

+History

 Kaki Bukit SC won the 3rd division (now known as Island Wide League) in 2006, and finish as runner-ups in the 2nd division (now known as Singapore Football League 2) in 2007 and 2010.

+In 2013, the club started the Kaki Bukit Sports Club Academy, which were trained under ex-national team players like Malek Awab and football legend Majid Ariff.
+The academy has groomed many youngsters, including Ariesa Zahran, who have gone on to play in the professional leagues or national set-up.

 In 2024, under a collaborative effort between the club and Team Ohana's management, Kaki Bukit SC will be sending a Women's team to participate in the Women's National League (Singapore).